Interpretation of COVID-19 travel rules leads to dispute between Air Canada, passengers

 The Mackoffs and Air Canada also disagreed over whether Joel was permitted to board the flight.

-"Mr. Mackoff said another Air Canada agent at the Los Angeles airport booked 'them' on a different flight to Vancouver for the following day," Godwin's wrote in her decision.
+"Mr. Mackoff said another Air Canada agent at the Los Angeles airport booked 'them' on a different flight to Vancouver for the following day," Goodwin's wrote in her decision.

 "He specifically says that none of the Air Canada employees he spoke with told him he was permitted to board the Feb.
 15, 2022 flight without Mrs. Mackoff.
 Rather, Mr. Mackoff says the Air Canada employees referred to both applicants together when refusing them boarding and when rebooking their flights."